 Content synchronization is an important feature in multicenter clinical trials and settings with multiple collaborators.
 TACTIC offers a flexible mechanism to synchronize data among servers hosting the databases and users, ensuring that changes are always up to date and that the correct version of the content is used.
 Encryption and decryption through a public- and private-key mechanism are used for all data transfers.

-This is a particularly important feature for scientists, since ‘data’ includes not just the raw data, but also all the metadata (which can be at least as to create) and processed versions of data.
-Futhermore, because this is done by the content management system, the of what is shared and synchronized is very rich.
+This is a particularly important feature for scientists, since ‘data’ includes not just the raw data, but also all the metadata (which can be at least as laborious to create) and processed versions of data.
+Futhermore, because this is done by the content management system, the visibility of what is shared and synchronized is very rich.

-We decided NOT to use this for algorithms, primarily because other tools like github already provide this capability, and specialized capabilities like merging of code—something that is not as easily done with a CMS, unless a special module was written for ‘code’ obejcts.
+We decided NOT to use this synchronization for algorithms, primarily because other tools like github already provide this capability, and specialized capabilities like merging of code—something that is not as easily done with a CMS, unless a special module was written for ‘code’ obejcts.
 Since github has already done this, we preferred to let users select the tool of their choice for code sharing and management.

 Using PESSCARA